 QM Standard Equivalents

 - QM General Standard 1: Course Overview and Introduction

-- Standard: 1.3 Communication expectations for online discussions, email, and other forms of interaction are clearly stated.
+- Standard: 1.3 Communication expectations for the course are clearly stated.

 - Standard: 1.4 Course and institutional policies with which the learner is expected to comply are clearly stated within the course, or a link to current policies is provided.Learners are introduced to the purpose and structure of the course.